YsarocK/react-based-online-escape-game/README.md

 ### How to use it ? `npm start`

-If you want to run it locally, you will need to install dependecies with `npm i` and create a firebase.js config filewith your databse at the root of the src folder.
+If you want to run it locally, you will need to install dependecies with `npm i` and create a firebase.js config file with your database at the root of the src folder.
 Run `npm start` then open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 #### All contibutors